Financial-Times/origami/readme.md

 ## Adjusting widths

 The logo, the primary-left and the primary-right need to have a fixed width for primary-centre to adjust appropiately.
-A product might want to change the default width for the logo (75px), or for the primary-left (230px).
-In that case, you would need to add the following variables to your stylesheet before importing this module's sass:
+A product might want to change the default width for the primary-left (230px).
+In that case, you would need to add the following variable to your stylesheet before importing this module's sass:

-$o-ft-header-logo-width

 $o-ft-header-primary-left-width